Anding/N.I.G.E.-Machine/README.txt

 4. Unzip the file Xilinx.zip
 5. Confirm the folder structure as follows
 \Resources
+\Software
 \System
 \VHDL
 \Xilinx
-6. Run the file Xilinx\NIGE_Machine.xise to launch this project in Xilinx ISE
+6. Run the file \Xilinx\NIGE_Machine.xise to launch this project in Xilinx ISE
 7. Within ISE, in the Design Hierachy window (top left) double click "inst_SYS_RAM - SYS_RAM".
 A CORE generator wizard will launch
 On page 4 of the wizard, browse to the init file \System\SRAM.coe and click "Generate"
 8. Similarly, make sure the init file for "inst_Char_RAM - Char_RAM" points to \System\Character_ROM.coe and then generate Steps 7 and 8 are required because ISE uses absolute file references that need to be set for your local hard drive configuration
-9. Select "uut - Board - Behavioral" in the Design Hierachy window
+9. Select "prj - Board_Nexys2_1200 - RTL" in the Design Hierachy window
-10. Run "Generate Programming File" and confirm no errors are reported
+10. In the Design Processes window, run "Generate Programming File" and confirm no errors are reported
-11. In the Digilent Adept software, for PROM (second row), browse to Xilinx\board.bit and click "Program"
+11. In the Digilent Adept software, for PROM (second row), browse to \Xilinx\board_nexys2_1200.bit and click "Program"
 12. Press the reset button on the Nexys 2 board.
 After a moment, confirm the N.I.G.E.
 Machine startup message on the VGA monitor (it may be necessary to adjust the horizontal/vertical VGA positioning)
 13. Run a short FORTH programme.
 For example "1 1 + . <return>"
 14. Congratulations!
 The project is up and running.

 Project structure
 =================